 And there are loads of good reasons to encourage this enthusiasm.
 Research shows that kids who are actively involved in music (who play it or sing it regularly):

 One study showed that second-grade students who were given keyboard training while also using math software scored higher on proportional math and fractions tests than students who used the software alone.
 And students who've been involved in public school music programs score higher on their SATs than those who haven't been.

 But the best reason to encouraging a love of music might just be that it's fun.
 Kids (and many adults) enjoy few things more than singing, dancing, and listening to music.

-Listening to a wide variety of music improves a child's ability to analyze and comprehend it.
-The early elementary years are the perfect time to expose kids to everything from classical to country.
+Listening to a wide variety of music improves a child's ability to analyze and understand it.
+The early elementary-school years are the perfect time to expose kids to everything from classical to country.
 Most are open to experiencing many musical styles until around the third grade, when they start to prefer popular music.
 (Studies have also shown that kids in grades four and up prefer music with a faster tempo — so get ready to rock & roll if your child is approaching middle school.)

 Fill your child's life with as much music as you can.
 Some ideas:

 You may be wondering if your music-loving child is ready for lessons.
 Most kids are ready for formal music instruction between ages 5 and 7.
 The piano is a logical place to start — kids who learn keyboarding skills also learn the fundamental musical concepts needed for other instruments or even for vocal music.
 String instruments are another good place to begin.
-Brass or wind instruments can be more physically challenging and may not be appropriate until the fourth or fifth grade.
+Brass or wind instruments can be more physically challenging and may not be good choices until the fourth or fifth grade.

 If piano lessons were a dreaded chore for you growing up, they might well be for your child.
 Likewise, if you force musical training, your child likely won't embrace it.
 But if your child expresses an interest in learning to play an instrument and seems consistently and genuinely enthusiastic, consider giving it a go.